bimdata/documentation-old/doc_sphinx/api/introduction.rst

 API Reference
 ==============

+.. cssclass:: btn-primary

+  :ref:`Go to API Reference`_

+.. role:: lien

+    Just looking for the API Reference? :lien: `Go to API Reference`_

+Just looking for the API Reference? :ref:`api_ref`

+.. rst-class:: encore

+    Just looking for the API Reference? `Go to API Reference`_

+.. class:: sarah

-:Just looking for the API Reference?: `Go to API Reference`_
+    Just looking for the API Reference? :sarah: `Go to API Reference`_

+.. class:: red

+    This is a paragraph.

+    This is another paragraph.

 URL